 If CAMTC decides to investigate a complaint against a CAMTC massage professional or applicant, you must be willing to:

 CAMTC IS NOT A LAW ENFORCEMENT AGENCY NOR GOVERNMENT AGENCY.
+CAMTC DOES NOT REGULATE MASSAGE ESTABLISHMENTS, AS THAT IS UNDER THE JURISDICTION OF CITIES AND COUNTIES.
 IT IS WITHIN THE SOLE DISCRETION OF CAMTC WHETHER OR NOT TO INVESTIGATE OR PURSUE ANY CASE AGAINST A MASSAGE PROFESSIONAL.

 Please send complaints in writing to CAMTC by email: